thomcorah/dmu-multimedia/tech2015/TECH2015-intro-lecture.md

 ___

-* Media User Interface prototype and design  <!-- .element: class="fragment" data-fragment-index="4" -->
+* Media User Interface prototype and design
 * Responsive web design – user interfaces that adapt to screen size  <!-- .element: class="fragment" data-fragment-index="5" -->
 * The use of animation in user interface design and presentation  <!-- .element: class="fragment" data-fragment-index="6" -->
 * Accessibility and Usability - a web that works for all  <!-- .element: class="fragment" data-fragment-index="7" -->